-It is absolutely mind blowing to realize how much space a pair of jeans steal away from that pile you need to pack.
+It is absolutely mind blowing to realize how much space a pair of jeans steal away from that pile you need to pack your motorcycle.
 Here we’ll say it again, you must trial pack everything long before the departure day arrives.

 Make a pile of all the stuff and try to pack it in your bags, re-prioritize and try again……in the end there is so little space, but it can be done.
 We travel two weeks at a time and have everything we need.

-Pack everything on the bike and (with a passenger if that’s how you ride) and take it out for an afternoon locally before the tour.
+Pack everything on the bike and (with a passenger if that’s how you ride) and take it out for an ride locally, before the tour.

 How much can you carry ?

 This is the news no one wants to hear and really, most people are going to ignore it…

 On every bike there is a sticker put there by the manufacturer, to tell you how much weight it is designed to safely carry.
 GVWR, or Gross Vehicle Weight Rating is the total weight of the bike, passengers, fuel and luggage or anything else you can carry.
 You’ll be surprised at how low it is.

 Clothes are essential; but you need to get them as light & small as you can.

 We say, never go without rain gear.
 Being soaked is miserable and if it doesn’t rain you’re lucky, because it probably will.